-The next step is to find internal stakeholders that can assist you with a needs analysis and become part of an ongoing team that will evaluate potential vendors.
-Establish ground-rules for team operations such as meeting times, roles and responsibilities, and so on.
+The next step is to find internal stakeholders to help you with a needs analysis and become part of an ongoing team evaluating potential vendors.
+Establish ground rules for team operations, such as meeting times, roles and responsibilities, etc.

 With the team engaged, develop a set of objectives.
-It is important that these objectives are based on the statistics you assembled in the first step and are in line with the expectations of the team.
+I think it’s important that these objectives are based on the statistics you made in the first step and are in line with the team’s expectations.
 From these objectives, create an outline of what features are needed to meet these objectives.
 Often, this is put into the format of a Statement of Work.
-List features as “required” or “desired” so that you are sure to get the necessary elements before using up your budget.
+List features as “required” or “desired” so you can get the necessary elements before using up your budget.

-Next, establish a time line for the project, outlining each of the steps that will be required and the time it will take to complete.
-You will also need to indicate which individual team member will lead in the completion of each task.
-Work this into a calendar format so you will know what element is due when and what tasks must be completed before going on to the next.
+Next, could you set a timeline for the project, outlining each of the steps that will be required and the time it will take to complete?
+You will also need to indicate which team member will lead in completing each task.
+You can work this into a calendar format so you will know what element is due when and what tasks must be completed before going on to the next.

 Then, research the e-learning systems provider market.
-Determine what suppliers are potentially qualified based on the team’s criteria.
-Request a proposal from each of the vendors you find relevant, addressing their ability to meet your detailed requirements.
+Determine what LMS suppliers are potentially qualified based on the team’s criteria.
+Request a proposal from each relevant vendor, addressing their ability to meet your detailed requirements.
 Ask yourself if their systems meet your needs and where the gaps exist.
-Most e-learning providers will have a free trial available so that you and your team can test drive their system. eLeaP, for example, offers both online demos as well as a free, hands-on 30 day trial.
+Most e-learning providers will have a free trial available so that you and your team can test-drive their system. eLeaP, for example, offers both online demos and a free, hands-on 30-day trial.

-Once you have established your objectives and criteria, researched the market for systems that fit, created a short list of two or three platforms that meet your needs, go on to selecting a e-learning vendor.
+Once you have established your objectives and criteria, researched the market for systems that fit, and created a short list of two or three platforms that meet your needs, go on to select an e-learning vendor.

 Get Free Help from the E-Learning Experts at eLeaP – Download the Free White Paper.

 What makes e-learning effective?
-Or importantly, what pitfalls must you avoid in order to have a successful e-learning program?
+Or, importantly, what pitfalls must you avoid to have a successful e-learning program?

 Here’s what you’ll find covered: